 All project expenditures are initiated by the appropriate individuals to be processed through the Activity Director, approved by the appropriate College officers, and reviewed by the Project Director prior to submission to the Business office for processing to ensure compliance with the approved budget as well all federal and state regulations.
 Program records are maintained in the business office under the proper standards of accounting, and the Title III Project Director has direct electronic access to current statements at any time.
-For the third year the budget was \$449,907; with carryover from the second year in the amount of \$44,138, a total of \$494,045 was available to support the project.
-During the year, with a single budget amendment approved, an estimated \$454,407 was spent, leaving a balance of approximately \$40,000 to be carried over into the fourth year of the project.
-Added to the budget for the fourth year, a total of \$479,170 is available to sustain the continued development of the project going forward.
+For the fourth year the budget was \$438,431; with carryover from the third year in the amount of \$40,739, a total of \$479,170 was available to support the project.
+During the year, with a single budget amendment approved allowing the college to invest endowment funds directly into program development, an estimated \$443,428.68 was spent, leaving a balance of approximately \$35,741.32 to be carried over into the fifth year of the project.
+Added to the budget for the final year, a total of \$485,439.32 is available to ensure the effective completion and institutionalization of the project going forward.